 - 1. Enter one or more Allowed Origins values, clicking + to add additional values. - Important: While it is allowed, we recommend against using a value of \ in this field.
 While this is a valid configuration, it is considered to be an insecure practice. - 2.
-If additional options need to be configured, expand the Advanced section of the page. - 3.
+If additional options need to be configured, click Show Advanced. - 3.
 To permit user credentials to be used in determining access, enable Allow Credentials. - 4.
-To modify the Allowed Request Headers values, use the following options: - To add a new header, enter the header name, then click +. - To edit an existing header, click $\ensuremath{\textcircled{B}}$ . - To remove an existing header, click TM.
+To modify the Allowed Request Headers values, use the following options: - To add a new header, click New Value. - To edit an existing header, click the field and make your changes. - To remove an existing header, click 🗓 .